berrybear06/berrybear06.github.io/_projects/tally.md

 img-link:
 project-order: 5
 ---
 Tally is my online collection of minigames that teach math to students with special needs.
-I've finished an addition game, with more activities coming soon.
-Built with React and Bootstrap.
+The games include simple addition and subtraction and word-to-image matching, specifically consonant-vowel-consonant (CVC) words.
+I built the website and the games using React and Bootstrap CSS.